Crack. Pop. UGH.

 Tighten your core and raise your right knee to hip height at the same time.
 Do it in a slow and controlled manner to reap the most benefits from this move.

 3. Single Leg Hold

-In a reverse table top position, rotate your left leg out to the side so that your knee is near the ground and your heel is pointing to the sky.
-Return to starting and rotate the left leg inward towards your other leg.
-Repeat on right side.
+In a reverse tabletop position, rotate your right leg out to the side so that your knee is near the ground and your heel is pointing to the sky.
+Return to starting and rotate the tight leg inward towards your other leg.

 5. 3-Way Calf Stretch

-Hit all sides of your calf by changing the leverage in your stretch.
-Placing the back foot down with heel on the floor and toes pointed forward the first stretch will have the front leg bent and also pointing forward in a line.
-Keep the back foot down and move your front leg across the body, finally move the front leg out to the side.
+The first stretch will have the front leg bent and also pointing forward in a line.
+Keep the back foot down and move your front leg across the body.
+Finally, move the front leg out to the side.

 Watch the video for a demo of each move and some additional notes on things like your hips!